 The initial term of employment for a new worker should be 3 months.
-If the committee is not happy with the person's performance their employment can be terminated during the period of the agreement by giving at least 14 days notice in writing.
+If the committee is not happy with the person's performance their employment can be terminated during the period of the agreement by giving at least 14 days' notice in writing.
+Probation periods can help you assess an inexperienced staff member's performance and suitability for the job before confirming their permanent employment.
+If you have any concerns about the person working with children, you should seriously consider whether you want them to remain in the job and your organisation.